zacharygriffee/dagify/docs/NO_EMIT.md

 - A node explicitly set to `undefined` (e.g., `node.set(undefined)`) **will emit** `undefined`.
 Only the initial `undefined` or `null` values default to `NO_EMIT`.
 - If `NO_EMIT` is set on a critical dependency, any downstream computations relying on that node will be blocked until a valid value is provided.

----

-Let me know if you'd like to dive deeper into how `NO_EMIT` interacts with specific node types or advanced async scenarios! 🚀